 The idea of equality taken to absurd lengths theme

-Many feminists would take the idea of equality to unbelievable and absurd lengths.
+Many feminists would take the idea of equality to unbelievable and absurd lengths (for example, see my article Thoughts on the “other equality” – taking the idea of equality to the point of ridiculousness).
 In fact, from what I have seen they have basically misinterpreted what “equality” means and distorted it.
 In actuality, “equality” amounts to saying “no one is above the law”.
 In other words, its a statement of law and that’s all.
 Feminists have taken it another light . . . they have taken it personally.
 In this way, it has gone way beyond the legal concept of what it was intended.
 In so doing, they have basically created a whole new beast which is totally different in form, outlook, and intent.
 Some traits of this “equality-as-a-personal-issue” include:

 - Their treatment as individuals.
 In other words, the male and female should be treated exactly the same with no reference of their differences.

 - In how one relates and associates with them.
 There cannot be any distinction between male or female nor any roles.

 - In how they are referred to.
 In many cases they don’t want to be referred to in a female way.

 As one can see, these have nothing to do with “equality-as-a-law”.
 It doesn’t take a genius to see that there are other motives behind this thinking . . . and it has nothing to do with law.
 Its probably no surprise that the reason why “equality” is personal is because it reflects personal problems.
 These problems tend to revolve around their difficulty in being female and their poor view of the female.
 This is why many feminists, in preaching “equality”, seem like they were trying to destroy the differences between the sexes (see examples below).
 This fact reveals a number of things, such as: